-Official conference programme unveiled for Critical Communications World 2024 in Dubai
+Official Conference Programme Unveiled For Critical Communications World 2024 In Dubai

+Series of keynote speeches scheduled alongside keynote presentations, panel discussions, and interactive debates.

+Agenda will cover multi-system critical connect solutions, MCX services, geospatial data, digital twins, AI smart policing, bridging gaps in universal healthcare, and more.

-(MENAFN- Beyondgcc) Dubai, UAE – 23 April 2024: The Critical Communications Association (TCCA) has announced fresh details ahead of the highly anticipated Critical Communications World (CCW) 2024, revealing the official conference programme for this year’s record-extending edition at Dubai World Trade Centre from 14-16 May.
+Dubai, UAE: The Critical Communications Association (TCCA) has announced fresh details ahead of the highly anticipated Critical Communications World (CCW) 2024, revealing the official conference programme for this year's record-extending edition at Dubai World Trade Centre from 14-16 May.

 For over 20 years, CCW has been the critical communications industry's leading conference and exhibition globally – presenting a unique international networking platform for mission-critical and business-critical end-users to build connections, enhance expertise, and explore the latest cutting-edge technologies.